Cold storage: traders shift oil products out of tanks as short-term demand soars

 Backwardation refers to a market where prices for prompt-loading cargoes are higher than for months further out, making storage uneconomical.

-The trader, who declined to be identified as he was not authorized to speak with media, added that his firm had recently decided not to renew a short-term storage lease.
+The trader, who declined to be identified as he was not authorised to speak with media, added that his firm had recently decided not to renew a short-term storage lease.

 The Asian gasoil and fuel oil markets have been backwardated for most of this year.

-The spread between the front-month and second-month gasoil contract climbed to an over three-year high of 50 cents a barrel this week, while the fuel oil spread is trading at parity, compared with about minus $4 a ton at the same time last year.
+The spread between the front-month and second-month gasoil contract climbed to an over three-year high of 50 cents a barrel this week, while the fuel oil spread is trading at parity, compared with about minus $4 a tonne at the same time last year.

 To make money by holding oil products in tanks, the spread between gasoil prices for future months needs to be at about minus 60 to 70 cents a barrel or less to cover the cost of leasing tank space and borrowing the money to buy the fuel to fill it.
 And traders who are keeping some oil products in storage are putting pressure on tank operators to reduce rates, the sources said.

 For instance, oil trader Glencore has reduced its storage lease volume of middle distillates, while oil trader Vitol may be giving up some tank space for fuel oil though discussions are still ongoing, the three traders said.
 Glencore declined to comment, while Vitol did not immediately respond to an email seeking comment.